 Other than the roof and perhaps some structural reinforcements, the DB11 Volante should be virtually identical to the coupe.
 That means aluminum and carbon fiber construction plus a beautiful though relatively simple interior.

 The standard powertrain will be Aston Martin’s twin-turbocharged 5.2-liter V-12, good for 600 horsepower and 516 pound-feet of torque.
 We say “standard” powertrain as by the time the car is on sale the DB11 might be offering an entry-level V-8 option.
-DB11 prototypes running a twin-turbocharged 4.0-liter V-8 sourced from Mercedes-AMG have been spotted.
+DB11 prototypes running a twin-turbocharged 4.0-liter V-8 sourced from Mercedes-AMG have also been spotted.

 Look for a debut of the DB11 Volante in late 2017 or early the following year.
 Pricing should start slightly higher than the coupe's $211,995 sticker.